workos/node-example-applications/README.md

 - http://localhost:8001 as the secondary server that will retrieve our users

-Navigate to `localhost:8000` to log in.
+Navigate to `localhost:8000` to begin loggin in.

 ## Need help?